Teleogryllus commodus: Habitat

 T. commodus can be located throughout Australia and New Zealand.
 The species originated in Australia but with time they were introduced to New Zealand.
 They are known to cause significant damage to pastures and gardens.
 The habitat of T. commodus consists of rocky surfaces or ground with large amounts of cracks as it gives them shelter from the sun, and is most active at night.
 Moreover, T. commodus live in clusters and thus seek living quarters that are already occupied by others.
 The adult males usually change burrows every two days as a consequence of scarce mates or frequent attacks from other males.

-Diet
+Habit

 T. commodus are omnivores so their diet is rather broad but they mostly feed on plants, so far no preference for any particular plants has been established.
 Reproductive differences between male and females result in differing dietary requirements.
 Females require a diet with higher protein content for the production of eggs, whereas males require an energy rich diet for call production.